 I decided to go to Mexico City for my birthday.
-Having spent my last birthday in utter drunkness and blackout situation, I made up my mind to not repeat such farce.
+Having spent my last birthday in utter inebriation and blackout, I made up my mind to not repeat such farce.
 Life is supposed to be spent in a meaningful way especially on such a memorable day of my short living.
-Said no to hangover, I squeezed a weekend into a short flight ticket, and voila I left New York.
+Said no to hangover, I squeezed a weekend into a flight ticket, and voila I left New York.

 I tried to grab lunch somewhere, and most restaurants stayed shutdown under the dangling roofs.
-During my stay, more shops reconvened.
-Yet there were mornings when I woke my limbs, I saw women and children in pajamas on the street waiting for further clearance – might not be the best time for tour-sight.
+During my stay, more shops reopened.
+Yet there were mornings when I woke up, I saw women and children in pajamas on the street waiting for further clearance – might not be the best time for a tour.

 “Do you know how to drive?”
 Moses asked.

 “Hmmm…” I tried to manipulate my motor.
 The engine kindled and the motor went wild.

 “All right.
 It is safer if you stay with me on my motor – at the backseat.”
 Moses commented.

 He was right.
 My driving skill, which was zero, would have put us in problems.
 Coincident with the rainy days and motor incident, I was also coping with this inner thigh pain on my right leg.
 I had the muscle strain for more than one year from my last adventure, a 22km hike to Trolltunga in Norway.
 Due to negligence of proper treatment and the continuation of my intensive boxing routine, my inner thigh pain worsened.
 A little kissed blue devil on my leg; in reality, it meant the impossibility to open up my hip or pivot my pelvis.
 For a gym-holic, losing the functional one leg is similar to draining the oxygen of her inner Voldemort, both on body and in mind.